brainpy/BrainPy/docs/quickstart/installation.rst

 .. code:: bash

-   docker pull brainpy/brainpy
+   docker pull brainpy/brainpy:latest

 You can then run the docker image by:

 .. code:: bash

-   docker run -it brainpy/brainpy
+   docker run -it --platform linux/amd64 brainpy/brainpy:latest

 Please notice that BrainPy docker image is based on the `ubuntu22.04` image, so it only support CPU version of BrainPy.